Discover our herbarium

 Aloe Vera measures between 50 cm and 4 metres in height.
 It grows in Africa, around the Mediterranean and in hot areas such as the tropics.
 Its strong presence on Reunion Island has made it known locally as "or don a li li a pié li pren un caro", meaning that it reproduces very quickly.
 This plant is composed of long, thick green leaves containing a gel, also called latex because of its consistency.
 It is this part that is the most used, because of the many virtues it has.
 Aloe Vera gel is pale green with a viscous consistency.
 This gel is a kind of thick pulp very concentrated in cellulose, glucose and mannose.

 Aloe Vera is harvested according to the TTS (Time, Temperature, Safety) process in order to preserve its properties during juice production.
 This should be done until 36 hours after the leaves are harvested.
 The gel they contain is extracted by a mechanical wire mesh that scratches its leaves and allows the gel to flow out.
 It must then be directly refrigerated at -5°C to limit its microbiological and enzymatic degradation and obtain a quality juice.

 USES AND BENEFITS OF ALOE VERA

-Curatively, it is usually consumed in the form of capsules, pills, juices, gels and creams.
+Aloe Vera is know to be used to heal some words (internal and external).
+For those who chose to use it curatively, they can usually find it in the form of capsules, pills, juices, gels and creams.
 It is also used for cures of several days in prevention.